 - Squeeze out some white paint onto the paper plate

-- Dip in the snowflake stamps and stamp the front of the card
+- Dip in the snowflake stamps in the paint, covering it evenly and stamp the front of the card

 - Use the q-tip to add details